Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Introduction

 In order to test the theory, we employ three models with exactly known mobility edges.
 Defined and described briefly in Sec.~\ref{sec:models}, these are chosen to span a wide range of behaviour, from no mobility edge (transition at same critical point for all energies) to multiple mobility edges in the spectra.

 Section~\ref{sec:localprop} is devoted to setting up the basic formalism for the local propagator and the self-energies which underpin the work.
-In particular, we lay special emphasis on the imaginary part of the self-energy $(\Delta(\omega))$, and in Sec.~\ref{sec:imse} discuss its importance as a probabilistic order parameter for a localisation transition.
+In particular, we lay special emphasis on the imaginary part of the local self-energy $(\Delta(\omega))$, and in Sec.~\ref{sec:imse} discuss its importance as a probabilistic order parameter for a localisation transition.
+Physically, $\Delta(\omega)$ for any site is the loss rate (or inverse lifetime) of probability amplitude from that site, into eigenstates of energy $\omega$ which overlap the site.
+It has long served as a powerful tool for studying localisation and localisation transitions in disordered systems~\cite{abou-chacra1973self,economous1972existence}.

 With unit probability, $\Delta(\omega)$ is respectively finite and vanishing in an extended and localised phase~\cite{abou-chacra1973self}.
-Crucially, in the latter, it vanishes $\propto\eta\to 0^{+}$, the regulator in the theory (or imaginary part of the energy); this allows one to define a further probabilistic order parameter $y(\omega)=\Delta(\omega)/\eta$, which is finite in the localised phase and divergent in the extended.
+Crucially, in the latter, it vanishes $\propto\eta\to 0^{+}$ (with $\eta$ the imaginary part of the energy); this allows one to define a further probabilistic order parameter $y(\omega)=\Delta(\omega)/\eta$, which is finite in the localised phase and divergent in the extended.
 Before delving into a detailed analysis, Sec.~\ref{sec:numres} gives numerical results for $\Delta(\omega)$ and $y(\omega)$ obtained via exact diagonalisation, as a demonstration of their validity as order parameters.
 In Sec.~\ref{sec:cf}, we discuss how the RPS for $\Delta(\omega)$ and $y(\omega)$ can be recast as a continued fraction, which forms the basis of the analysis in subsequent sections.

 Analysis of the convergence of the continued fractions constitutes Sec.~\ref{sec:convcf}.
 We show that in the localised phase, the continued fraction for $y(\omega)$ converges and has a finite typical value, $\yt(\w)$ (the geometric mean of its distribution); whereas in the extended phase it does not, and the typical $y(\omega)$ is divergent in the thermodynamic limit.
 Using this diagnostic for the quasiperiodic chains considered, one can determine the presence of localised or extended states at any point in the parameter and energy space.
 This is the first main result of the work.